boomsl4nger/mk8dx-tts-vis/README.md

 # Mario Kart 8 Deluxe Time Trials Visualiser

 Personal project combining my hobby with some data visualisation and analysis.
 Ideally becomes a web app with all the features I want to implement.
+Back-end basics are mostly done so now want to make a web-app for a decent UI to interact with.

 Goals:
 - Set-up a nice way to read and calculate TT time format